bvbohnen/X4_Customizer/Documentation.md

    - Removes empty folders when cleaning up files from a prior run.
    - Added safety check for a file already existing on an output path.
    - Minor bug fixes.
+ * 1.14
+   - Added wildcards to capture extension objects when listing weapons, shields, etc. in the gui editor.
+   - Fixed bug in weapon rate of fire calc for burst weapons in the editor.